 Volunteering is a wonderful opportunity to learn about other cultures while being part of an organisation dedicated to improving the lives of others.
-You will find working in the third world challenging, demanding, rewarding and a lot of fun, knowing the time you spend with the children will have a lasting impact on their lives.
-Volunteers can be postgraduate students or professionals offering a few weeks of their time a year to help in the development of the schools and orphanages.
+You will find working in the developing world challenging and demanding yet rewarding and fun, knowing the time you spend with the children will have a lasting impact on their lives.
+Volunteers can be postgraduate students or professionals offering a few weeks of their time a year to help in the development of our schools and children’s homes.

-Most volunteers come to us after they have finished university and taking a gap year.
-Some come for 2-4 weeks, as part of a longer trip they are taking, and others come for up to 2 months.
+Some volunteers come to us after they have finished university and are perhaps taking a gap year so they make their stay part of a longer trip they are taking.

-Professional individuals such as teachers, doctors, nurses and dentists often come for 1-3 weeks as part of their annual holiday.
-They offer invaluable expertise that can improve the standards in the schools and clinics immeasurably.
+Teachers, doctors, nurses and dentists are among those who often come for 1-3 weeks as part of their annual holiday.
+They offer invaluable expertise which can contribute to greatly improved programmes and services in schools and clinics.

-The busiest times, where volunteers have the most to do, are during the school terms.
-We do have a few projects that are year-round such as the orphanages but work at these is limited.
+The busiest times, when volunteers have the most to do, are during the school terms.
+We do have a few projects that are year-round but work there is usually very limited.
 Schools close in May, August, December and January, so these times are best avoided.

-If you would like to volunteer, please contact Sue Symonds, who is a trustee of the Jinja Educational Trust, at: firstname.lastname@example.org
+If you are interested in volunteering with JET, please contact Sue Symonds, a trustee of the Jinja Educational Trust, at: firstname.lastname@example.org

-Please include a brief background on yourself, the skills and qualifications you can offer to the Trust, what you are looking to get involved with, and how long you wish to volunteer for.
+Please include a brief introduction to yourself, the skills and qualifications you can offer to the Trust, your interests and what you are looking to get involved with plus how long you wish to volunteer for.

-These notes are fairly brief, so as not to be too overwhelming, but please do not hesitate to get in touch if you would like to know more about this wonderful country, its people and our work.
+Please do not hesitate to get in touch with us if you would like to know more about this wonderful country, its people and our work.